Skip to content

 Previous landlord reference Tenancy history Recommended

-Credit check report Financial risk assessment Recommended
+Credit check report (Equifax, TransUnion) Financial risk assessment Recommended

 Guarantor documents (if applicable) Secondary income assurance Conditional